Quick Answer: How Much Water Should You Drink on Ozempic?

 of semaglutide users experience nausea

-Why GLP-1 Users Need More Water
+Why GLP-1 Users May Need More Hydration Awareness

 How to Stay Hydrated When Nausea Makes It Hard